reactjs/react.dev/content/docs/static-type-checking.md

 * Ensure that Flow syntax is stripped from the compiled code.
 * Add type annotations and run Flow to check them.

+We will explain these steps below in detail.

 ### Adding Flow to a Project

 First, navigate to your project directory in the terminal.
+You will need to run two commands.

 If you use [Yarn](https://yarnpkg.com/), run: